sybrew/the-seo-framework/readme.txt

 * Altering oEmbed for improved sharing on Discord.
 * Detection of various other SEO tools to help you switch graciously.
 * Translation plugins like WPML, Polylang, WPGlobus, and MultilingualPress.
-* E-commerce plugins, like WooCommerce and Easy Digital Downloads.
+* E-commerce plugins like WooCommerce and Easy Digital Downloads.
+* Forum plugins like bbPress and wpForo.
 * Editing posts and terms via WordPress's native bulk-and-quick-edit interfaces.
 * Headless mode via a single [constant definition](https://kb.theseoframework.com/?p=136).